IshanPJoshi/Hangman-Bot/README.md

 # AIHangman

-This was an Hangman Bot I created from scratch for my Intro to AI class.
+This was a Hangman Bot I created from scratch for my Intro to AI class.
 It can guess a word you give it within 6-8 guesses on average.
 Many of the functions are created using with basic concepts learned in the class, such as constraining your domain.
 The main reason for using python is the ease of string manipulation and list comprehension for constraining the word list.